edizh/emely/README.md

 ## Examples

 See the provided notebooks for detailed usage and comparisons:
-- **example_1.ipynb:** 1D Gaussian fitting with Poisson and Gaussian noise
+- **example_1.ipynb:** Fitting a 1D Gaussian signal with Poisson noise
-- **example_2.ipynb:** 2D Gaussian fitting and performance benchmarking
+- **example_2.ipynb:** Fitting a 2D Gaussian signal with Poisson noise

-These examples also compare least-squares, Gaussian MLE, and Poisson MLE approaches.
+These examples compare the accuracy of least-squares, Gaussian MLE, and Poisson MLE approaches.

 ## License